-- (a) As part of its cybersecurity program, [based on its risk assessment,] each covered entity shall implement [controls, including] a written policy requiring encryption that meets industry standards, to protect nonpublic information held or transmitted by the covered entity both in transit over external networks and at rest. - [(1) To the extent a covered entity determines that encryption of nonpublic information in transit over external networks is infeasible, the covered entity may instead secure such nonpublic information using effective alternative compensating controls reviewed and approved by the covered entity's CISO.]
+(a) As part of its cybersecurity program, based on its Risk Assessment, each Covered Entitycovered entity shall implement controls, including a written policy requiring encryption that meets industry standards, to protect Nonpublic Information nonpublic information held or transmitted by the Covered Entitycovered entity both in transit over external networks and at rest.

-[(2)] (b) To the extent a covered entity determines that encryption of nonpublic information at rest is infeasible, the covered entity may instead secure such nonpublic information using effective alternative compensating controls that have been reviewed and approved by the covered entity's CISO in writing. [(b) To the extent that a covered entity is utilizing compensating controls under subdivision (a) of this section, the] The feasibility of encryption and effectiveness of the compensating controls shall be reviewed by the CISO at least annually.
+- (1) To the extent a Covered Entity determines that encryption of Nonpublic Information in transit over external networks is infeasible, the Covered Entity may instead secure such Nonpublic Information using effective alternative compensating controls reviewed and approved by the Covered Entity's CISO. - (2b) To the extent a Covered Entitycovered entity determines that encryption of Nonpublic Information at rest is infeasible, the Covered Entitycovered entity may instead secure such Nonpublic Information nonpublic information using effective alternative compensating controls that have been reviewed and approved by the Covered Entity's covered entity's CISO in writing. - The (b) To the extent that a Covered Entity is utilizing compensating controls under (a) above, the feasibility of encryption and effectiveness of the compensating controls shall be reviewed by the CISO at least annually.

-The title of Section 500.16 is amended to read as follows: Incident response [plan] and business continuity management.
+Section 500.16 Incident Response Planresponse and business continuity management.